|The Best Fall Hikes in the Smokies|

 Suggested early-mid October hikes: You'll still want to hike in the higher elevations.
 In addition to the suggestions above, check out Gregory Bald, Mt.
 Cammerer, Spence Field, Albright Grove or the Sugarland Mountain Trail starting from Clingmans Dome Road.

-Autumn colors usually reach their peak at the mid and lower elevations of the park between mid-October and early November.
-This is usually the best time to visit the park, as you will see the spectacular displays of color from sugar and red maples, scarlet oaks, sweetgum and hickories.
+Autumn colors usually reach their peak at the mid and lower elevations in the Great Smoky Mountains between mid-October and early November.
+This is usually the best time to visit the park, as you will see the spectacular displays of color from sugar maples, red maples, scarlet oaks, sweetgum and hickories.
 Your hiking choices will have greatly expanded during this time period as well.
-You can continue to hike at elevation to take in the fall colors from above, or you could walk amongst the autumn colored trees.
+You can continue to hike at the higher elevations to take in the fall colors from above, or you could walk amongst the autumn colored trees at the lower elevations.

-Suggested early November hikes: As the fall color season begins to wind down in early November, you'll want to hike at the lowest elevations in the park.
-Check out Meigs Mountain Trail, Schoolhouse Gap, Abrams Falls, Oconaluftee River Trail, Indian Falls, or the Deep Creek Loop.
+Suggested early November hikes: As the fall color season begins to wind down in early November, you'll probably want to hike at the lowest elevations in the park.
+Check out Meigs Mountain Trail, Schoolhouse Gap, Abrams Falls, Curry Mountain Trail, Oconaluftee River Trail, Indian Falls, or the Deep Creek Loop.

 Monitoring Fall Color Progress: